ArthurCh/ocp-on-azure/README.md

 ```
 - Next, run the `deploy_cluster.yml` playbook to deploy the OpenShift cluster.
 This cluster deployment script should run for approximately 30-40 minutes (~ 4 nodes).
 ```
-# Next, run the 'deploy_cluster.yml' playbook to deploy the OpenShift cluster
+# Run the 'deploy_cluster.yml' playbook to deploy the OpenShift cluster
 $ ansible-playbook -i ./ocp-hosts /usr/share/ansible/openshift-ansible/playbooks/deploy_cluster.yml
 ```
 When the Ansible playbook run finishes, the output should list the status of all executed tasks.
 If there are any tasks in failed state, review the exception messages, update the playbook (`install.yml`) and re-run the playbook.

-13. OpenShift Web Console can be accessed @ - `https://<OpenShift Master Public Hostname>/`
+11. OpenShift Web Console can be accessed @ - `https://<OpenShift Master Public Hostname>/`

 Substitute the DNS name of the OpenShift cluster **Master Node** in the URL above.